joehoyle/Time-Stack-Plugin/README.md

 ## Requirements

-Any WordPress Persistant Object Caching
+Any WordPress Persistant Object Caching or PHP-APC